MSCI's Antitrust Policy

 It is the policy of the Metals Service Center Institute (“MSCI”), its chapters and its members to comply strictly with all laws applicable to their activities, including cooperative undertakings and meetings of competitors.
 It is important to emphasize the on-going commitment of our members and MSCI to full compliance with federal and state antitrust laws.
-This statement is being distributed at MSCI meetings as a reminder of that commitment and as a general guide for our activities and meetings.
+This statement is a reminder of that commitment and is a general guide for our activities and meetings.

 Responsibility for Antitrust Compliance

 MSCI’s structure has been fashioned and its program is carried out in conformance with antitrust standards.
 An equal responsibility for antitrust compliance — which includes avoidance of even an appearance of improper activity — is yours.
 Your corporate employer and this MSCI depend on your good judgment to avoid all discussions and activities which may involve improper subject matter or improper procedures.
 MSCI staff members work conscientiously to avoid subject matter or discussion which may have unintended implications, and counsel for the MSCI will provide guidance with regard to these matters.
 It is important for you to realize, however, that the competitive significance of a particular conduct or communication probably is most evident to you, who are directly involved in the industry.